sierdzio/stimeline/README.md

 Both are very alike.
 In fact, a TMLN file is just a simple ZIP archive made from the JSON type + all aditional artifacts (pictures).

+## Compiling

+sTimeline requires Qt 5.8 and QUazip library.
+You can build it by simply running qmake and make, or you can use Qt Creator.